banana-bred/bsprvse/README.md

 order = 5
   !!
 The order of the B-splines
 legpoints = 10
   !!
-The number of Gauss-Legendre quadrature points used to calcuate integrals
+The number of Gauss-Legendre quadrature points used to calculate integrals

 R_max = 10.0
   !!
 The largest value to consider for the internuclear potential